CenturyLinkCloud/PublicKB/Runner/job-service.md

 The Job Service is a simple, text-based job and task definition.
 The jobs are executed by a highly available service with the ability to execute massively parallel tasks.
 It also provides the capability to schedule jobs at a defined interval.

 The job actions can be performed via REST API calls.
-The API works with JSON messages over HTTPS.
+The API works with JSON messages over HTTP.
 It relies on the standard HTTP verbs including GET, POST, PUT, and DELETE.

 The URL format of the service is: `https://api.runner.ctl.io/{resource}/{account alias}`.